-What's the right type of school for a child with a social, emotional, or behavioural issue?
+Choosing a school for a child with a behavioural or emotional issue

 Some students have social, emotional, or behavioural issues.
 If your child belongs in this category, this can greatly affect the kind of learning environment, and hence school, that’s right for them.

 Kids with social, emotional, or behavioural issues may or may not have a disorder.
 They do, though, have serious challenges which can adversely affect their relationships in school and out, and lead to problems with concentration, emotional regulation, impulse control, and other issues.